Vilardi, Kopitar score in third, Kings beat Canadiens 3-2

 Josh Anderson had a power-play goal for Montreal.
 Denis Gurianov also scored and Jake Allen made 30 saves.

+Goals from Vilardi and Kopitar 1:03 apart in the third proved to be the difference in the Kings’ first game since trading Jonathan Quick, the most accomplished goalie in franchise history.

 Vilardi put Los Angeles up 2-1 at 7:27 of the third, shooting into the top netting with Allen down on one knee.
-Kopitar made it 3-1 1:03 later on a wrist shot from the slot.
+Kopitar made it 3-1 1:03 later on a wrist shot from the slot, continuing his hot streak after scoring four times at Winnipeg on Tuesday.

+“It wasn’t pretty, but I was happy that our guys stuck with it and found a way to win,” Kings coach Todd McLellan said.

-Gurianov cut it to 3-2 with 10:21 remaining, getting his first goal in two games since being acquired in a trade from Dallas.
+Although Gurianov cut it to 3-2 with 10:21 remaining, getting his first goal in two games since being acquired in a trade from Dallas, Montreal couldn’t come up with the tying goal and can now shift its focus to Friday’s trade deadline.

-The Kings tied it at 1 at 7:42 of the second when Vilardi found Iafallo in the slot for a wrist shot finish.

-Anderson scored his 18th goal of the season midway through the first, taking advantage of Adrian Kempe’s inadvertent deflection of a pass by Nick Suzuki to beat Copley five-hole from close range on a power play.
+Canadiens defenseman Joel Edmundson is one player that could be moved after playing for the first time since sustaining a lower-body injury on Jan.
+26.

+“When you’re one of the bottom teams, no one’s safe really,” he said.
+“It’s going to be a long day, but we’ll focus on the game tomorrow night and whatever happens happens.”

+“Never wanted to see Quickie go,” Doughty said.
+“Expected to play with him the rest of my career.
+I don’t love that he’s gone at all, but it’s hockey.
+It’s business.
+Sometimes things happen that you’re not going to like.”

+Coincidentally, Kopitar and Doughty spoke to reporters shortly before the announcement that Quick had been dealt from Columbus to Vegas, a Pacific Division foe and potential playoff opponent.

-Defenseman Vladislav Gavrikov made his Kings debut after being acquired along with goalie Joonas Korpisalo from Columbus in a trade Wednesday.
+COME ON IN Defenseman Vladislav Gavrikov made his Kings debut after being acquired along with goalie Joonas Korpisalo from Columbus on Wednesday in exchange for Quick and draft picks.

-Gavrikov was mostly solid after being held out of the lineup by the Blue Jackets since Feb.
-11 for trade-related reasons, but it was his interference penalty that led to the Canadiens’ successful power play.
+Although his interference penalty led to the Canadiens’ successful power play, Gavrikov was mostly solid after being held out of the lineup by the Blue Jackets since Feb.
+11 for trade-related reasons.
+McLellan was especially pleased with the physical dimension he can provide.

+“He’s a powerful man,” McLellan said. ”He’s a bull.
+When he leans on you, he’s heavy, he’s hard.
+You’ve got to use a lot of energy up and expend a lot of energy in a real short period just to get away from him.”

+Vilardi reached the 20-goal mark for the first time in the NHL, an important milestone for the 2017 first-round draft pick who looked as if his career trajectory would be stalled by a lingering back injury.
+“He’s had the skill level to do it,” McLellan said.
+“We thought if we could get a healthy year out of him, we believed he could score.”

-Korpisalo could make his Kings debut against the Blues on Saturday. … Canadiens D Justin Barron sustained an upper-body injury in the first period and did not return. … Canadiens D Joel Edmundson (lower body) played for the first time since Jan.
-26. … Montreal played with 11 forwards and seven defensemen.
+NOTES: Korpisalo could make his Kings debut against the Blues on Saturday. … Canadiens D Justin Barron sustained an upper-body injury in the first period and did not return.

 UP NEXT